Staff. Designer and Animator.

 Travel has always been important to me and the opportunity to see new places, meet new people, is an extremely valuable thing.

-What do you think the future of illustration and animation, and related university courses, will be like?
+What do you think the future of animation and illustration, and related university courses, will be like?

 I think courses will become more vocational and industry-focused, with students being able to pick and choose more options/modules to tailor what they want to get out of a course.
 They could potentially be more multidisciplinary and collaborative.
 Collaboration is good and the crossover in the arts helps creativity and makes for an interesting life!